oprypin/crystal-imgui/docs/drawing.md

  Quadratic Bezier (3 control points)

 #### Advanced
- Your rendering function must check for 'UserCallback' in [`ImGui::ImDrawCmd`][] and call the function instead of rendering triangles.
+ Your rendering function must check for 'UserCallback' in [`ImDrawCmd`][ImGui::ImDrawCmd] and call the function instead of rendering triangles.
  This is useful if you need to forcefully create a new draw call (to allow for dependent rendering / blending).
 Otherwise primitives are merged into the same draw-call as much as possible
  Create a clone of the CmdBuffer/IdxBuffer/VtxBuffer.